aws/amazon-sagemaker-examples/sagemaker-datawrangler/tabular-dataflow/data-transformations/index.rst

 Drop Duplicate Rows
 -------------------

-To drop the duplicate rows that we identified based on the analysis we did in the previous section.
+We should drop the duplicate rows that we identified based on the analysis we did in the previous section.
 To drop columns, choose **Manage rows** transform from the **Add Transform** window.
 Then select the **Drop duplicates** option from **Manage rows** transform and hit **Preview**.